Hit enter after type your search item

 Substring in Python by extended slicing example

-As per the topic, we will only focus on string sequence and show you the examples of getting the substring by using extended slicing.
+As per the topic, we will only focus on string sequence and show you examples of getting the substring by using extended slicing.

 See the example below of getting a substring by using extended slicing: